CEOs get $800,000 pay raise, leaving workers further behind

 The AP’s CEO compensation study included pay data for 340 executives at S&P 500 companies who have served at least two full consecutive fiscal years at their companies, which filed proxy statements between Jan.
 1 and April 30.

 Some companies with highly paid CEOs did not fit these criteria and were excluded, such as Safra Catz and Mark Hurd, co-CEOs of Oracle.
 Each had compensation valued at $108.3 million last fiscal year, but Oracle usually files its proxy statement in September due to its fiscal year ending in May.
+Tesla’s Elon Musk had compensation valued at $2.28 billion, but his company is not in the S&P 500.

 WHO’S ON TOP